rhyslwells/Data-Archive/content/standardised/Prediction Intervals vs Confidence Interval.md

 * PI is about where a ==new observation== will fall.
 * CI is about where a ==statistical estimate== (like the mean) lies.

-In time series forecasting, a 95% prediction interval tells you the likely range of the next actual value, while a 95% confidence interval would tell you the uncertainty around the expected forecasted mean.
+In [[Time Series Forecasting]] a 95% prediction interval tells you the likely range of the next actual value, while a 95% confidence interval would tell you the uncertainty around the expected forecasted mean.